Review: "The Magnificent Seven," Denzel Washington and Chris Pratt were entertaining but underwhelming

 Bartholomew Bogue (Peter Sarsgaard).
 Behavior/physical characteristic: unrelenting evil.
 Personality flaw: probably a bad tipper.

-As I'm sure you now, The Magnificent Seven is a remake of the 1960 western of the same name, which is an American adaptation of Akira Kurosawa's 1954 classic, “Seven Samuri.”
-This version is directed by Antoine Fuqua (Training Day) from a screenplay by Nic Pizzolatto and Richard Wenk, based on the screenplay by urosawa and Shinobu Hashimoto and Hideo Oguni.
+As I'm sure you know, The Magnificent Seven is a remake of the 1960 western of the same name, which is an American adaptation of Akira Kurosawa's 1954 classic, “Seven Samuri.”
+This version is directed by Antoine Fuqua (Training Day) from a screenplay by Nic Pizzolatto and Richard Wenk, based on the screenplay by Kurosawa and Shinobu Hashimoto and Hideo Oguni.

 The story is simple and sturdy.
 Bad guys wreck a small Western town.
 The survivors hire a bounty hunter to get revenge.
 The bounty hunter assembles a team, comes back to the town and trains the surviving townies to fight the bad guys.